Are you prepared for a disaster at home or in your community?

 - Red Cross Mobile Apps have been developed for a variety of situations to provide a handy resource wherever you may be.

-- FEMA has many resources available for planning and protecting your hose of worship.
+- FEMA has many resources available for planning and protecting your house of worship.

 - FEMA has developed Ready.gov as a resource for personal and family planning and preparation.